sylvainsf/rafter/README.md

     *   **Configurable Parameters:**
         *   `max_tokens`: Controls the maximum length of generated variants.
-        *   `batch_size`: Processes data in batches for efficiency.
+        *   `batch_size`: Processes data in batches to tune around token limits.
         *   `epochs`: The number of passes over the validation data.
         *   `checkpoint_file`: Saves intermediate progress and allows resuming.

-    *   **Agentic Fast Model Validation (Inspired by RAFT):** This is a crucial step to filter out low-quality or hallucinated variants:
+    *   **Agentic Fast Model Validation (TODO move this to validation section):** This is a crucial step to filter out low-quality or hallucinated variants:
         1.  **Generate Variant:** The larger model generates a variation based on the `variant_generation_prompt`.
         2.  **Get Embeddings:** Obtain embeddings for the generated question, generated answer, and the original context (from the validation dataset).
         3.  **Fast Model Answer:** The appropriate validation agent (either `OpenAPI_ValidationAgent` or `Golang_ValidationAgent`, depending on the source of the original data) is used with its `get_fast_model_response` method, along with the *original context*.